-- (1) All cash severance is payable in a lump sum. - (2) Represents 12 months of healthcare insurance benefit continuation coverage and a lump-sum payment sufficient to pay the premiums for life insurance benefits coverage for 12 months.
-In the case of termination by death, life insurance premiums of \$1,773 for Mr. Schroeder, Mr. LaRue and Ms. Aker, \$1,741 for Mr. Socks and \$1,617 for Dr. Breitmeyer would not be provided. - Pursuant to the employment agreements, the bonus for severance purposes is equal to (i) the bonus awarded to the executive for the fiscal year prior to the date of termination, annualized to the extent the executive was not employed for the entire fiscal year, or (ii) if the executive has not received a bonus because the executive was not employed for a sufficient time, the target annual bonus for the fiscal year in which the date of termination occurs.
-The amounts presented represent the actual bonuses paid to the executives for the 2006 fiscal year, except for Messrs.
-LaRue and Breitmeyer who were hired in 2006 and Ms. Aker who was hired in 2007.
-The amount presented for Messrs.
-LaRue and Breitmeyer represent their actual bonus received for 2006, annualized based upon their hire date.
-The amount presented for Ms. Aker is equal to her target annual bonus for 2007. - (4) Represents the value of those awards that would vest as a result of a change of control without termination of the named executive officer. - (5) Represents the value of those awards that would vest as a result of the named executive officer's termination of employment by us other than for cause or by the named executive officer for good reason within 12 months following a change of control or within three months before a change of control.
-This value assumes that the change of control and the date of termination occur on December 31, 2007, and, therefore, the vesting of such award was not previously accelerated as a result of a change of control. - (6) Represents the value of those awards that would vest as a result of the named executive officer's termination of employment by us other than for cause, by the named executive officer for good reason or as a result of death or disability and not within 12 months following a change of control and not within three months before a change of control. - (7) For the purpose of this presentation, the value of the acceleration is calculated by multiplying the number of stock awards that are subject to acceleration by the difference between the closing price of our common stock on December 31, 2007 and the exercise or purchase price of the stock awards.
-If the exercise or purchase price of the stock awards is greater than the closing price of our common stock on December 31, 2007, no value for that stock award was included in the presentation.
+- (1) All cash severance is payable in a lump sum. - Represents 12 months of healthcare insurance benefit continuation coverage and a lump-sum payment sufficient to pay the premiums for life insurance benefits coverage for 12 months.
+In the case of termination by death, life insurance premiums of \$1,773 for Messrs.
+Schroeder, LaRue, Socks and Ms. Aker and \$1,617 for Dr. Breitmeyer would not be provided. - Pursuant to the employment agreements, the bonus for severance purposes is equal to (i) the bonus awarded to the executive for the fiscal year prior to the date of termination, annualized to the extent the executive was not employed for the entire fiscal year, or (ii) if the executive has not received a bonus because the executive was not employed for a sufficient time, the target annual bonus for the fiscal year in which the date of termination occurs.
+The amounts presented represent the actual bonuses paid to the executives for the 2007 fiscal year, except for Ms. Aker who was hired in 2007.
+The amount presented for Ms. Aker represent her actual bonus received for 2007, annualized based upon her hire date. - (4) Represents the value of those awards that would vest as a result of a change of control without termination of the named executive officer. - Represents the value of those awards that would vest as a result of the named executive officer's termination of employment by us other than for cause or by the named executive officer for good reason within 12 months following a change of control or within three months before a change of control.
+This value assumes that the change of control and the date of termination occur on December 31, 2008, and, therefore, the vesting of such award was not previously accelerated as a result of a change of control. - Represents the value of those awards that would vest as a result of the named executive officer's termination of employment by us other than for cause, by the named executive officer for good reason or as a result of death or disability and not within 12 months following a change of control and not within three months before a change of control. - For the purpose of this presentation, the value of the acceleration is calculated by multiplying the number of stock awards that are subject to acceleration by the difference between the closing price of our common stock on December 31, 2008 and the exercise or purchase price of the stock awards.
+If the exercise or purchase price of the stock awards is greater than the closing price of our common stock on December 31, 2008, no value for that stock award was included in the presentation.